Hotels in Lowell, Massachusetts

 Which hotels in Lowell, Massachusetts offer free parking?

-Which hotels in Lowell, Massachusetts have a pool?
+Which hotels in Lowell, Massachusetts have an outdoor pool?

 Which hotels in Lowell, Massachusetts have suites or extra space?

-Which hotels in Lowell, Massachusetts have an in-room kitchen or kitchenette?
+Which hotels in Lowell, Massachusetts have a full in-room kitchen?

 Ready to book in Lowell?